Hiesenberg424/React-Msal/README.md

 # React-Msal
-This is a simple project to demonstrate how to implement Msal login in React.js
+This is a simple project on how to implement Msal login in React.js